Tune ecological niche model (ENM) settings and calculate evaluation statistics

 other.args - named list: any additional model arguments not specified for tuning; this can

-include arguments for maxent.jar, which are described in the software's Help file.
+include arguments for maxent.jar, which are described in the software's Help file, such as

 For partition.settings, the current options are: